Beyond the Mat: Fate of the wrestlers profiled

 At WrestleCon 2013, Roberts announced his desire to return to WWE as a participant in Royal Rumble 2014, which did not happen.
 However, on January 6, 2014, Roberts returned on WWE television for the first time in almost nine years, as a part of Old School Raw at the end of the CM Punk vs Roman Reigns match, bringing out a new snake with him (an Albino Burmese Python) and aiding The New Age Outlaws and Punk in fending off The Shield.
 Jake is doing well and enjoying his newfound sobriety, although he was diagnosed with skin cancer, for which he has undergone successful treatment.
 He was announced as the second entrant of WWE's 2014 Hall of Fame Class.
 He is currently signed with All Elite Wrestling.

 In 2007, Jim Bell, the former Vice President of Merchandising for the WWF who featured in the film, was sentenced for trying to defraud the company almost $1 million from 1998 to 2002 through illegitimate kickbacks.
-He received an eight month prison sentence and three years of probation.
+He received an eight-month prison sentence and three years of probation.

 In 2014, Dennis Stamp published a book about his wrestling days titled The Stamp Collection: A Collection of Short Stories from the World's Most Famous Unknown Wrestler.
 That year he also refereed a main event for Scottish Wrestling Entertainment.

 In 2016, Stamp announced that his cancer had returned.
-He died of lymphoma on March 13, 2017 after which wrestlers including Ted DiBiase and Tommy Dreamer paid tribute to him on social media.
+He died of lymphoma on March 13, 2017, after which wrestlers including Ted DiBiase and Tommy Dreamer paid tribute to him on social media.

 In November 2017, Stamp was posthumously inducted into the Amarillo Pioneer Hall of Fame by the local Amarillo Pioneer newspaper.

+Darren "Droz" Drozdov died on June 30, 2023, in New Jersey.

+Terry Funk died on August 23, 2023.